RuiGao9/TSEB_Components/README.md

 # TSEB_Components
-Digital number of important components from the TSEB model: Rn, H, LE, G, and LE (Canopy)
+Digital number of important components from the TSEB model: Rn, H, LE, G, LE (Canopy), and T/ET.
+Digital number of LAI within the footprint area.

 ## Brief introduction
 The main idea is get the digital value of the LAI and the main components from the TSEB results within the footprint.
 Net radiation, sensible heat flux, latent heat flux, soil heat flux, canopy latent heat flux, ET partitioning, and LAI.